Table of Contents

 • When an operator sets themselves to Unavailable: They can choose whether or not to release their chats.
 If they chose to keep their chats, the chats will stay assigned to them.
 If they chose to release their chats, these chats will be assigned to other available operators.

-Automatically pause journeys during operator handovers
+Pause journeys during operator handovers

 Was this article helpful?